Piotr-Zielinski-PZ/recipe-app-api/README.md

       return user
 ```

-6. Save this test file and let's head over to our terminal and let's run our unit tests using `docker-compose run app sh -c "python manage.py test"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py test"` command.
+6. Save this file and let's head over to our terminal and let's run our unit tests using `docker-compose run app sh -c "python manage.py test"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py test"` command.